 The maximum allowed size for image files on Google Display Network, including GIFs, is 150KB.

-GIF file size is a common challenge for digital marketers who are looking to optimize load times and catch people’s attention before they scroll away.
+Reducing GIF file size is a common challenge for digital marketers who are looking to optimize load times and catch people’s attention before they scroll away.

-Animately is an easy-to-use tool that allows you to compress GIFs for Google Display Network quickly, without compromising on quality.
+Animately is a free, easy-to-use tool that allows you to compress GIFs for Google Display Network quickly, without compromising on quality.
 Choose between different compression options - such as trimming, cropping, using compression presets, reducing colors or adjusting speed, and get a GIF that is small in size but efficient in message delivery.

 To understand just how much load times impact engagement look at this Deloitte study "Milliseconds make Millions."
 According to the 2020 research, a mere 0.1s improvement in site speed resulted in better metrics across the board: 8% increase in page views, up to 6% decreases in bounce rates, and 10% more money spent on average.